 A metal profile that works at a high temperature above the crystallization point means that crystallization will occur after the metal profile is processed, so the metal profile will not be stronger than the unprocessed metal profile.

 Heated metal profiles that have been cold-formed or rolled will restore the material to its internal crystal structure, thereby causing the material to lose the extra strength gained from the process.

 The trade-off between cold working and hot working is that in exchange for the added strength of cold working, metal profiles may become more brittle, while hot-worked metal profiles generally maintain greater ductility.

 As long as it can fit the existing molds and rolls, metal profiles of any cross-section and size can be cold-formed or rolled.

-Cold bending is most commonly used for pipes, channels, I-beams, H-beams, angles, and rectangular, round and semi-circular bars or tubes with a diameter of less than 20 inches.
+Cold bending is most commonly used for pipes, channels, I-beams, H-beams, angles, and rectangular, round, and semi-circular bars or tubes with a diameter of fewer than 20 inches.

 Reading More: Profile Bending